-The Working Together to Safeguard Children (2018) statutory government guidance outlines the approach for all organisations and agencies who have functions relating to children.
+The Working Together to Safeguard Children (2023) statutory government guidance outlines the approach for all organisations and agencies who have functions relating to children.
 It supports Local Safeguarding Children Partnerships (LSCP) to coordinate the local area arrangements to ensure all agencies work together to safeguard and promote the welfare of all children in their area.
-The LSCP comprises the three key partners of: the local authority, a clinical commissioning group for the area, and the chief office of the police force within the area.
+The LSCP comprises the three key partners of:

+Registered address: 46 Floral Street • Covent Garden • London WC2E 9DA the local authority, a clinical commissioning group for the area, and the chief office of the police force within the area.
 The school works closely with the LSCP in each locality in which the school is based and their respective details are provided below.